Manliketjb/Manliketjb/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 💻 My goal is to contribute more to the QBCore Framework
+- 💻 My goal is to contribute more to the [QBCore Framework][QBCore]

 ---